A/1.5 QUT Assurance, Risk and Integrity Services charter

 1.5.1 Purpose

-The Assurance, Risk and Integrity Services charter provides a broad framework, professional standards and guidance for the conduct of assurance, audit and coordination of enterprise risk management activities.
+The Assurance and Audit charter provides a broad framework, professional standards and guidance for the conduct of assurance and audit activities.

 1.5.2 Application

-This charter applies to all activities undertaken by Assurance, Risk and Integrity Services.
+This charter applies to all activities undertaken by Assurance and Audit.

 1.5.3 Roles and responsibilities